Energy Monitor

 Notification & Alerts!

-Alerts and notifications can be setup to notify you via email if loads are not running, if a load exceeds kWh usage, if loads are running outside operating hours, or if a failure occurred.
+Alerts and notifications can be setup to notify you via email if loads are not running.
+Or if a load exceeds kWh usage, if loads are running outside operating hours, or if a failure occurred.

-Of course, another way of greatly reducing your power bill would be to switch to a renewable energy solution, such as a parabolic dish system.
-These solar powered systems are the perfect answer to reducing commercial energy costs while off-setting dependency on electricity, natural gas or oil.
+Another way of greatly reducing your power bill would be to switch to a renewable energy solution.
+Such as a parabolic dish system.

 Demand usage is the total amount of electricity being used by a consumer during a defined time period.
 By performing demand control, huge savings can be achieved.